This lesson covers how to work with no data values in

 Let’s try to add the na.rm argument to your code mean calculation on the temperature column above.

 # calculate mean usign the na.rm argument mean(boulder_precip$PRECIP) ## 1.055556 mean(boulder_precip$TEMP, na.rm = TRUE) ## -204.9375

 complete.cases() are all useful for figuring out if your data has assigned (

 NA) no-data values.
 See below for examples.

-So now you have successfully calculated the mean value of both precipitation and temperature in our spreadsheet.
+So now you have successfully calculated the mean value of both precipitation and temperature in your spreadsheet.
 However does the mean temperature value (-204.9375 make sense looking at the data?
-It seems a bit low - we know that there aren’t temperature values of -200 here in Boulder, Colorado!
+It seems a bit low - you know that there aren’t temperature values of -200 here in Boulder, Colorado!

-Remembering the plot above we noticed that we had some values that were close to -1000.
-Looking at the summary below we see the exact minimum value is -999.
+Remembering the plot above you noticed that you had some values that were close to -1000.
+Looking at the summary below you see the exact minimum value is -999.

 # calculate mean usign the na.rm argument summary(boulder_precip$TEMP, na.rm = TRUE) ## Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max.
 NA's ## -999.0 -238.5 56.0 -204.9 70.0 95.0 2